CodeYourFuture/syllabus/docs/mongodb/week-1/lesson.md

 Now, we should only get the one track with that ID (not an array).

-#### Exercises
+#### Exercise 9

-1. Add an endpoint `/tracks/:id` that returns only the track with the given ID.
+Add an endpoint `/tracks/:id` that returns only the track with the given ID.
 For example, if you go to `/tracks/5cf2eb7d1c9d4400006fca92`, you should get only the track with the ID `5cf2eb7d1c9d4400006fca92`.
 Make sure that it does not return an array.
 Make sure that `/tracks/search` still works.

+#### Exercise 10

-2. What happens when you give a 24-character ID that does not exist in the database?
+What happens when you give a 24-character ID that does not exist in the database?
 For example, try going to `/tracks/0123456789abcdef01234567`.
 Update the endpoint so that it returns a `404` status when this happens.

+#### Exercise 11

-3. What happens when you try to give an ID that is not 24 characters long or has non-hexadecimal characters?
+What happens when you try to give an ID that is not 24 characters long or has non-hexadecimal characters?
 For example, try going to `/tracks/foobar`.
 Update the `/tracks/:id` endpoint so that it returns a `400` status when there is that kind of error.

 ## Optional: search operations